anawkward/form_crawler/README.md

 # crawler
-easily scrape specific table or document. minimalize your effort to analyze HTML to get element addresses.
+you don't have to analyze HTML to get element paths. just give the keys in the contents that can identify where you are interested in.

+- it works out on Dynamic webpages
+- it supports output to excel

 ```python
 ## example ##